ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Collector can send an HTTP DELETE request to the collection job, which indicates to the Leader that it can abandon the collection job and discard all state related to it.

-#### A Note on Idempotence

-The reason a POST is used to poll the state of a collection job instead of a GET is because of the fixed-size query mode (see {{fixed-size-query}}).
-Collectors may make a query against the current batch, and it is the Leader's responsibility to keep track of what batch is current for some task.
-Polling a collection job is the only point at which it is safe for the Leader to change its set of current batches, since it constitutes acknowledgement on the Collector's part that it received the response to some previous PUT request to the collection jobs resource.

-This means that polling a collection job can have the side effect of changing the set of current batches in the Leader, and thus using a GET is inappropriate.

 ### Obtaining Aggregate Shares {#collect-aggregate}